 Over the years, much to the growing popularity, in-ear headphones have also seen improvements in their sound quality.
 Though they will not sound as good as on-ear and over-ear headphones, they are still growing.

 Recently, the first in-ear wireless planar magnetic headphone, the CL2 planar by RHA, was launched into the market.
 I am yet to get my hand on these cans.
 But this is an indication of the growing in-ear headphone sector.

 RHA CL2 Planar Photo: RHA

 Due to the advance in technologies and design, in-ear headphones can further be classified into the following categories:

-In-ear headphones are incredibly portable.
+According to Tech Wizard, In-ear headphones are incredibly portable.
 Because of their driver size and small enclosures, these small headphones can even fit inside your pocket.
 For frequent travelers having these headphones comes as an advantage.

 When it comes to sports, in-ear headphones are the most preferred.
 Unlike the typical in-ear headphones, different ones are specifically designed for sporting activities.
 These will come with added features such as a step counter, heart rate monitor and much more.

 Concerning comfort, I would give In-ear headphones an average score.
-After wearing them for extended periods, my ears started to feel sore.
+After wearing them for extended periods, my ears start to feel sore.
 Although this can be minimized by taking breaks when using them, for a person in a long flight, these would not be ideal.

 To improve the comfort of in-ear headphones, you can try swapping the silicone earbuds with memory foam earbuds.
 Memory foam is known for adjusting itself under pressure.
 So, unlike the standard silicone earbuds, it will not exert much pressure on the ear’s canal.